husnimarwan/snake-git/README.md

 - Each food item eaten: +10 points
 - High score is saved in browser's localStorage
+- High score history tracks your top scores with date and time
 - Game speed gradually increases as you progress

+## 📊 High Score History

+The game now includes an advanced high score tracking system that:
+- Records every new high score achievement with the exact date and time
+- Displays the top 5 high scores in the history panel
+- Shows rank, score, and timestamp for each entry
+- Allows you to reset all high scores using the "Reset High Score" button
+- Preserves your complete gaming history between sessions using localStorage

 ## 🤝 Contributing